SeattleSal/expo-test2/README.md

 ## Currently working on...
 Trying to store user info from the firebase database globally using Redux.
 Source: https://heartbeat.fritz.ai/how-to-build-an-email-authentication-app-with-firebase-firestore-and-react-native-a18a8ba78574#08a0
+Note the tutorial uses SwitchNavigator which is no longer used in React Navigation version 5 (was available in V4.x).
+So instead I used a StackNavigator with initialRouteName prop.

+Also adding Firestore database.

 ## React Native with Expo
 Creating a React Native project with [Expo](https://docs.expo.io/)